Flatter & faster than London, Paris, Chicago or Berlin. Enjoy a scenic route past Yorkshire's splendid historic sites.

 Why not check out the Yorkshire 10 Mile taking place the same day - same highlights as the marathon but only 10 miles.

-Or get your marathon medal with 5 friends or colleagues at the Yorkshire Marathon Relay.
+Or get your marathon medal with 5 friends, colleagues or club runners at the Yorkshire Marathon Relay to achieve your CSR goals, raise funds for your chosen charity or for healthy competition:

 Secure your charity place and fundraise for your chosen cause - choose a charity below to get started.